 These publications aim to help and advise women, when making the decision around where to give birth.
-There are two versions now available on NHS Choices – one for women who have had a baby before and one for women having their first baby.
+There are two versions now available on the NHS website – one for women who have had a baby before and one for women having their first baby.

 Please note that this information is for healthy, low-risk women and should be used as part of a comprehensive personalised discussion with a midwife.

 Maternity Choice and Personalisation Pioneers one year on – Jennie Walker’s latest blog

 Jennie Walker marks the one year anniversary of the seven Maternity Choice and Personalisation Pioneer sites being announced, and explains why this is an important and formative time for Local Maternity Systems (LMS) across the country.

 Better choice for a better birth – Tim Straughan’s latest blog

 The NHS in England provides great maternity care.
 But it is continually looking to provide even better new and improved care.
 Tim Straughan, Head of Patient Choice at NHS England, takes a look at some of the challenges ahead.